A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: A dichotomy for Abelian

-\begin{proposition} Suppose $\Gamma$ is an Abelian $m$-switching group and let $C$ be a $m$-edge coloured cycle.
-Then exactly one of the following statements holds: \begin{list}{(\roman{enumi})}{\usecounter{enumi}} \item $C$ has even length and for any colour $i$, $C$ can be switched using $\Gamma$ to be monochromatic of colour $i$; \item $C$ has even length and for any colour $i$, $C$ can be switched using $\Gamma$ to be nearly monochromatic of colours $(i,j)$ where $j$ depends on $i$; or \item $C$ has odd length and for some colour $j$, $C$ can be switched using $\Gamma$ to be monochromatic of colour $j$. \end{list} \end{proposition}
+\begin{proposition} Suppose $\Gamma$ is an Abelian $m$-switching group and let $C$ be an $m$-edge-coloured cycle.
+Then exactly one of the following statements holds: \begin{list}{(\roman{enumi})}{\usecounter{enumi}} \item $C$ has even length and for any colour $i$, $C$ can be switched using $\Gamma$ to be monochromatic of colour $i$; \item $C$ has even length and for any colour $i$, $C$ can be switched using $\Gamma$ to be nearly monochromatic of colours $(i,j)$ for some colour $j$; or \item $C$ has odd length and for some colour $j$, $C$ can be switched using $\Gamma$ to be monochromatic of colour $j$. \end{list} \end{proposition}

 \begin{proof} Let the cycle $C$ have vertices $v_0, v_1, \dots, v_{n-1}$ in the natural order.
-Since $\Gamma$ acts transitively, for any colour $i$, we can switch at $v_1, v_2, \dots v_{n-1}$ so that all edges with the possible exception of $v_0v_{n-1}$ are of colour $i$.
-Hence every cycle can be switched to be monochromatic or nearly monochromatic using $\Gamma$.
-We therefore assume $C$ is monochromatic of colour $i$ or nearly monochromatic of colours $(i, j)$, where $j$ depends on $i$.
+By Proposition~\ref{prop:switchingtree}, for any colour $i$, we can switch the path $v_1, v_2, \dots, v_{n-1}$ to be monochromatic of colour $i$.
+If after this switching, $v_0v_{n-1}$ is also of colour $i$, then $C$ has been switched to be monochromatic.
+Otherwise, $v_0v_{n-1}$ is of colour $j$ in which case $C$ is nearly monochromatic of colour $(i,j)$.
+Thus, (i) or (ii) holds.

+We now show that statements (i) and (ii) are mutually exclusive.
+Suppose (after the switching above) $C$ is nearly monochromatic of colours $(i,j)$.
+Further suppose to the contrary that it is possible to switch $C$ to be monochromatic.
+We first observe that if $C$ can be switched to be monochromatic of colour $k$, then by transitivity there is a permutation $\pi(k)=i$ which when applied to $v_0, v_2, v_4, \dots v_{n-2}$ switches to $C$ to be monochromatic of colour $i$.
+So it suffices to prove $C$ cannot be switched to be monochromatic of colour $i$.